zooniverse/scribeAPI/project/emigrant/content/help/learn_transcribing.md

-Transcribe the text exactly as you see it and to the best of your ability.
+Transcribe the text exactly as you see it.
+For additional help, each transcription prompt has an "Need some help" button providing field specific context.
+If the text is hard to read, transcribe as best you can.
+These transcriptions will be sorted through in the Verify stage.